e1ke/e1ke.github.io/index.md

 <details>
   <summary>CLICK HERE FOR DETAILS</summary>

-- Maintenance of build jobs in Jenkins for the KNX ETS Software
+- Maintenance of build jobs in Jenkins for the KNX ETS Software  <br>
-- Automation of tests and visualization of results
+- Automation of tests and visualization of results   <br>
-- Standardization of solutions and tools in the build context
+- Standardization of solutions and tools in the build context  <br>
-- Categorization of occurring build errors based on the build output of the projects by root cause
+- Categorization of occurring build errors based on the build output of the projects by root cause <br>
-- Administration of container-based infrastructure based on Docker, Docker swarm and Kubernetes
+- Administration of container-based infrastructure based on Docker, Docker swarm and Kubernetes  <br>
-- Maintenance and optimization of CI/CD pipelines on Jenkins and Gitlab Maintenance and upkeep of test systems
+- Maintenance and optimization of CI/CD pipelines on Jenkins and Gitlab Maintenance and upkeep of test systems  <br>
-- Interface function Between the development teams and the IT department
+- Interface function Between the development teams and the IT department  <br>

 </details>